MixinNetwork/developers.mixin.one/developers-docs/docs/dapp/overview.md

 sidebar_position: 1
 ---

+Mixin Application is the application that built on top of Mixin.
+It is a kind of application that can be used to create, manage, and transfer assets on Mixin Network and can send and receive messages from Mixin message service.

+Although Mixin Network is a decentralized network, Mixin Application could be centralized or decentralized.

 ## Messenger Bot

 In addition to providing end-to-end encrypted chat and wallet functions, Mixin Messenger also supports bot functions similar to [Telegram bots](https://core.telegram.org/bots) and [WhatsApp Buz API](https://www.whatsapp.com/business/api).

 Developers can easily implement powerful bots with functions such as transactions, paid content, and e-commerce.
 You can search for `7000101700` in Mixin Messenger to try a variety of selected bots.

+By default, every Mixin application that be created at Developer Dashboard will be a Mixin Messenger bot.

 ### Features